INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 Blind time-based SQL injection, combined with lack of permission check resulted in an unauthorised attack which can be performed by any user on the site (including

 Similar to our recent analysis, this vulnerability was also caused due to lack of permission check on plugin settings import.
-Allowing any registered user to import custom settings and adjust login page.
+Allowing any registered user to import custom settings and adjust the login page.

 An array of functions were registered as ajax hooks to allow calls from